QasimK/qasimk.github.io/collections/_drafts/_screeps-lxc.md

     LXC_DHCP_RANGE="10.0.3.2,10.0.3.254"
     LXC_DHCP_MAX="253"

-6. Grant access (you may want to be wary).
+6. Grant access (you may want to be wary)

     chmod +x ~/.local/share